daleghent/phd2-wiki/BuildingPHD2OnOSX.md

 > an easy way to install gettext is to install [Mac Ports](https://www.macports.org/install.php), then ```port install gettext```

-#### install the INDI client library.
+#### Install the INDI client library.

 We have a pre-built library that can be used, or you can build from source.

   * option 1: install pre-built library